-- The National Travel Survey 201833 indicates that: 2.5.8. - In respect of cycling, commuting and travel to school (including adults) accompanying children) accounted for 35% and 6% of travel respectively.
-Leisure trips (visiting friends at home and elsewhere, entertainment, sport, holiday and day trip) were equally as important a trip purpose as popular as commuting; and - In respect of walking, commuting and travel to school (including adults) accompanying children) accounted for 8% and 19% of travel respectively.
+- 2.5.8.
+The data sources referred to above represent the most comprehensive publicly available information on cycling and walking flows.
+However, the data is now eight years old and does not cover journeys made for purposes other than travel to work and travel to school.
+Therefore, it excludes travel to shops, local facilities, to visit friends and family, trips made as part of work and so on. - 2.5.9.
+The National Travel Survey 2018 indicates that: - In respect of cycling, commuting and travel to school (including adults accompanying) children) accounted for 35% and 6% of travel respectively.
+Leisure trips (visiting friends at home and elsewhere, entertainment, sport, holiday and day trip) were equally as important a trip purpose as popular as commuting; and - In respect of walking, commuting and travel to school (including adults accompanying) children) accounted for 8% and 19% of travel respectively.
 The greatest proportion of trips were made for shopping (22%) and leisure (visiting friends at home and elsewhere, entertainment, sport, holiday and day trip).